-Workplace harassment comes in many forms.
-It can happen online or in person, and be verbal, physical or sexual in nature.
+Harassment in the workplace manifests in many forms.
+It can present itself online or in person, and be verbal, physical or sexual in nature.

-Regardless of its incarnation, abusive behavior creates a toxic work environment, but many workers feel uncomfortable reporting harassment to their bosses or HR managers.
+Abusive behavior like this creates a toxic work environment, but many workers feel uncomfortable reporting harassment to their bosses or HR managers.

 "If you are being harassed or think you may be but are too scared to go forward, educating yourself on the facts is a great way to gain confidence to stand up for yourself," said Becca Garvin, executive HR recruiter at Find Great People International.
 "The sooner you act on it, the easier it will be to put an end to it."